 CRUSOE ISLAND, KOH TA KIEV, CAMBODIA:

-Koh Ta Kiev is easily accessible by boat from the town Sihanoukville which is a quick bus ride away from the Cambodian capital, Phnom Penh.
+Koh Ta Kiev is easy accessible by boat from the town Sihanoukville which is a quick bus ride away from the Cambodian capital, Phnom Penh.

 Wanna know more about Koh Ta Kiev?
 Click here.

 For Indian Travellers: We can get a 30 day Visa on Arrival in Cambodia

 I am so glad an impromptu adventure took me to Havelock Islands.
 Ramnagar beach on Havelock, is known as one of the best beaches in the world but my heart was with Kalapathar beach on the other side of the island.
 With its crowd free purple sands, a lone coconut wallah and the lush jungle ambiance, Kalapathar more than makes up for the lack of a sunset.
 There is barely any development on Havelock yet, time moves slowly, meals are reasonable and the views are right out of a postcard.
 In Havelock budget rooms with the best views are found on Beach Number 5.
 Pearl Orient has the best beach access and the transformation of the beach from low tide to high tide is out of the world, literally and metaphorically.
 Pearl Orient does huts for a mere 500 INR ($8 USD) which are basically ocean facing thatch rooms with mats on the floor, pillows and a hammock.
 What else do you need right?
 For those who need a little more comfort than that, Pearl Orient also has reasonably priced sea facing bungalows.